openjdk/valhalla-docs/site/design-notes/state-of-valhalla/01-background.md

 which produces one class for all reference instantiations and no support for primitive instantiations.
 Such a _homogeneous translation_ yields a high degree of reuse, since there is only one class and one object layout for all (reference) instantiations.
-The restriction that we can only range over types that have a common runtime representation, which in Java is the set of reference types.
-This restriction has its roots deeply in the design of the JVM; there are different bytecodes for operations on reference vs primitive values.
+It carries the restriction that we can only range over types that have a common runtime representation, which in Java is the set of reference types.
+This restriction has its roots deep in the design of the JVM; there are different bytecodes for operations on reference vs primitive values.

 While most developers have a certain degree of distaste for erasure, this